esminc/rails-docker-examples/README.md

 # rails-docker-examples

-Examples for development environment with Docker Compose and Kubernetes
+Examples for development environment for Rails application with Docker Compose and Kubernetes

 ## Development with Docker Compose